BlueBrain/NeuroMorphoVis/info/installation/install.md

 In this case, the user must be cautious to avoid installing NeuroMorphoVis in the wrong directory.

 ### Downloading Blender
 Blender can be also downloaded for all the operating systems from this [repository](http://download.blender.org/release/).
-We recommend to use on of the following versions
+NeuroMorphoVis is tested on the following Blender versions
 + [Blender 2.76](http://download.blender.org/release/Blender2.76/)
 + [Blender 2.78](http://download.blender.org/release/Blender2.78/)
 + [Blender 2.79](http://download.blender.org/release/Blender2.79/)

 All the different versions of Blender can be downloaded from  You can also install Blender